ENOCKact/Linear-regression/LRM.md

     ## 5    A3 2019 17300       Manual    1998   Petrol 145 49.6        1.0
     ## 6    A1 2016 13900    Automatic   32260   Petrol  30 58.9        1.4

-The data has 10668 observations and 9 variables.Price is our target variable while model,year,transmission ,mileage,fuelType,mpg and engine size are the predictor variables.
+The data has 10668 observations and 9 variables.
+Price is our target variable while model,year,transmission,mileage,fuel type,mpg and engine size are the predictor variables.

 ## EXPLORATORY DATA ANALYSIS